-RELATED PARTIES RELATIONSHIP

-C.I.G.
-(Thailand) Co., Ltd. Subsidiary of the Company

-De Lamai Co., Ltd. Subsidiary of the Company
+RELATED PARTIES RELATIONSHIP C.I.G.
+(Thailand) Co., Ltd. Subsidiary of the Company De Lamai Co., Ltd. Subsidiary of the Company Fahkwantip Co., Ltd Investments in other company of the subsidiary

 The significant transactions with related parties are as follow: